xixiaofinland/afmt/README.md

 Note. it's in its early phase, don't expect to use it in production code yet.

-# ✨ afmt vs Prettier Apex
+# ✨ v.s.
+Prettier Apex

 [Prettier Apex Repo](https://github.com/dangmai/prettier-plugin-apex)